JonathanShah/jonathanshah.github.io/_posts/2023-02-11-MNIST-AUDIO.md

 # MNIST Audio Classficication

 The aim here is to classify sound files into categories.
-To classify the file it must first be turned into a mel spectrogram.
-Which leads to the question; What is a mel spectrogram and why do we want to use it?
-Lets find out;
+To classify the audio file, details like frequency and frame rate are needed to be represented in an image form, one that looks like the image below.
+We represent the audio as an image because CNN architectures are well developed to handle images.
+So first lets go through the steps in terms of the theory behind the process and then bring those steps to life using python.

 # Mel spectrogram